RohanDinesh/The-Sparks-foundation-internship/README.md

 Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’ I will be doing this with the help of python libraries i.e. matplotlib and seaborn.
 Dataset can be found at : https://bit.ly/3i4rbWl.
 What are we supposed to do with the given dataset?
-As a business manager, we will try to find out the weak areas where we can work tomake more profit.
-Also, what all business problems can be derived by exploring the data.
+As a Business Analytics intern, I tried to find out the weak areas where we can work to make more profit.
+Also, tried to find out business problems can be derived by exploring the data.

 ### Task 4 - Exploratory Data Analysis - Terrorism